MeldCE/skemer/README.md

            is given, newData will be validated and merged into data.
 -   `newData` **...Any** Data to validate and merge into data

+Returns **Promise** A Promise that will resolve to the validated and
-Returns **Any** Validated and merged data
+         merged data

-## validateNew
+## promiseValidateNew

-Add new data to data based on the stored schema.
+Get a promise to add new data to data based on the stored schema.

 **Parameters**